-How are people’s chances diminished because of their race, gender, religion, or background?
+How are people’s chances diminished because of their race, gender, religion, or economic background?
 Whose voices are heard?
 How are resources shared?
 What steps can be taken to expand the public good?
-These are issues that concern us all, around the world, as people inextricably bound to one another.
+These are issues that concern us all, around the world, as people bound to one another.

 We have only begun to understand the dynamics of contemporary privilege and inequality.
 Poverty is one glaring example.
 In the US, the top 0.1 percent of the population earns on average roughly 184 times more than the bottom 90 percent.
 Globally, the gap is starker: cumulatively, some 85 of the wealthiest people are worth more than the poorest 3.5 billion people.
 How do we make sure all people have enough food to eat and water to drink?
 How can each person thrive on her own terms and regardless of circumstance?